-Congratulations to the graduate students in the Department of Chemistry who were awarded 2020 National Science Foundation Graduate Research Fellowships, and to the graduate students who received honorable mentions.
+Congratulations to the graduate students in the Department of Chemistry who were awarded 2023 National Science Foundation Graduate Research Fellowships, and to the students and alumni who received honorable mentions.
 The NSF Graduate Research Fellowship Program recognizes and supports outstanding graduate students in NSF-supported science, technology, engineering, and mathematics disciplines who are pursuing research-based master’s and doctoral degrees at accredited U.S. institutions.
 NSF...
 Read more

 Graduate student Caitlin Cain was presented with the 2023 Student Excellence Award from the Chinese American Chromatography Association at the Pittcon Conference and Exhibition in Philadelphia, March 18-22, 2023.
 Caitlin works with Professor Robert Synovec on advancing instrumental and...
 Read more

 April 23, 2023

 Congratulations to Grant Ochoa, who defended his Ph.D. work “Development of chemometric methodologies for supervised class-based discovery experiments using GC×GC-TOFMS: application to aerospace fuel analysis” on April 4, 2023.
 Grant was a student in Robert Synovec's research group where he toiled away at chemometric data analysis.
 He has accepted a position with Human Breath Atlas, where he will focus on developing chemometric methods for the...
 Read more